What's a lasting power of attorney and why do you need one?

 Your will sets out what you want to happen to your accounts and property after you die, and it also appoints executors to take responsibility for those things for you.

-A lasting power of attorney sets out the instructions you want people to follow while you’re still alive, in case you can’t make decisions for yourself.
+An LPA sets out the instructions you want people to follow while you’re still alive, in case you can’t make decisions for yourself.
 These people are called your “attorneys”.

 Who can you choose as your attorneys?